Parenting Tips 7 min read

 You cut grapes until middle school.
 You intervene the second your child disagrees with a peer.
 You fill out their college application “just to be sure.”

-Why it’s harmful:
+Why it is harmful:

 Over-protection sends the silent message, “The world is too dangerous for you.”
-Kids who never practice risk-assessment become teens who can’t judge whether a party is safe.
+Kids who never practice risk-assessment become teens who cannot judge whether a party is safe.
 Worse, they internalize anxiety: If Mom is this scared, there must be something to fear.

 Fix it: